Free-Code-Camp-Indy/awesome-resources/README.md

 ## Here are some good resources and advice that may be helpful while working through [Free Code Camp](https://www.freecodecamp.com/)'s learning path:

-#### If you have any suggestions, please raise an issue or get in touch with me: gwenfaraday@gmail.com
+#### If you have any suggestions, please raise an issue or submit a PR.
+Contributions are appreciated!

 ## Navigation